Xavier Nixon

-Xavier A. Nixon (born September 17, 1990) is an American football offensive tackle who is a free agent.
+Xavier A. Nixon (born September 17, 1990) is an American former professional football offensive tackle.
 He played college football for the University of Florida.
-Initially projected to be a third round pick, he was signed as an undrafted free agent by the Washington Redskins following the NFL Draft.
+Initially projected to be a third round pick, he was signed as an undrafted free agent by the Washington Redskins following the NFL draft.
 He made his NFL debut with the Indianapolis Colts.

-Early years
+Early life

 Nixon was born in Fayetteville, North Carolina.
 He grew up in a military family in Fayetteville, where his mother and step father were stationed at Fort Bragg.
 He attended Jack Britt High School in Fayetteville, where he was a two-way lineman for the Jack Britt Buccaneers high school football team.
 Leading Jack Britt to the Class 4-AA state championship game, Nixon was named first-team all-state offensive lineman following his senior season.
 He also compiled 50 tackles while playing on the defensive line.
 Nixon earned high school All-American honors from Parade magazine and USA Today, and was invited to the 2009 U.S. Army All-American Bowl.

 Considered a four-star recruit by Rivals.com, Nixon was listed as the No. 3 offensive tackle prospect in the nation in 2009, behind D. J. Fluker and Mason Walters.
 Nixon chose Florida over offers from Clemson, Notre Dame, and South Carolina.